 The idea of Slayage was born in January of 2001 as David Lavery and Rhonda V. Wilcox considered over one hundred and forty proposals submitted for possible inclusion in Fighting the Forces: What's at Stake in Buffy the Vampire Slayer (Rowman & Littlefield, 2002).
 Lavery and Wilcox learned, also, that two other collections of essays on Buffy were in the works.
 It seemed obvious that there existed a not-soon-to-be-exhausted international critical and scholarly interest in the series.
 With Whoosh!
 The Journal of the International Association of Xenoid Studies in mind as a model, Slayage was born.

 In the winter of 2009, beginning with Volume 7, Issue 3, Slayage became The Journal of the Whedon Studies Association rather than The Online International Journal of Buffy Studies.
 In the summer of 2015, the name was once again changed to better reflect the nature of the journal: The Journal of Whedon Studies.
 The journal publishes analysis of work by Joss Whedon and his creative collaborators and associates.

 In 2004 the first Slayage Conference on Buffy the Vampire Slayer was held in Nashville, Tennessee, and was hosted by Middle Tennessee State University.
-Now known as the Slayage Conference on the Whedonverses, the gathering occurs biennially and has met at Gordon College (2006), Henderson State University (2008), Flagler College (2010), the University of British Columbia (2012), California State University - Sacramento (2014), and Kingston University in England (2016).
-The next conference will be held at the University of North Alabama in the summer of 2018.
+Now known as the Slayage Conference on the Whedonverses, the gathering occurs biennially and has met at Gordon College (2006), Henderson State University (2008), Flagler College (2010), the University of British Columbia (2012), California State University - Sacramento (2014), and Kingston University in England (2016), and the University of North Alabama (2018).
+The next conference will be held at Dawson College in Montreal, Quebec, in the summer of 2020.

 A quarterly until 2012, Slayage is now published twice a year—and will continue to be, for as long as interest warrants.
 The journal is a blind peer-reviewed, MLA-indexed publication

 Watcher Junior: The Undergraduate Journal of Whedon Studies